akshayka/edxclassify/README.rst

 Installation
 -------------
+Installation can proceed in two ways: from source or from pip.
+Note that when installing from pip, only a subset of the pre-trained classifiers found in this repository will be included, due to size constraints imposed by pypi.

-Installation is a two-step process.
-First, install `scikit-learn <http://scikit-learn.org/dev/install.html>`_ and its dependencies; make sure to install version 0.15.2 to ensure compatibility with skll.
-Then, simply run pip install edxclassify.
-(Or, if installing from source, python setup.py install).
+Regardless of whether you install from source or from pip, begin by installing `scikit-learn <http://scikit-learn.org/dev/install.html>`_ and its dependencies; make sure to install version 0.15.2 to ensure compatibility with skll.

+If installing from source, clone this repository and simply run ``python setup.py install``.
+Otherwise, run ``pip install edxclassify``.